-Trindy’s, a restaurant and bar in Georgetown, Kentucky, has the capacity to seat 60 guests, 11 of those seats being at the bar.
-When the lawsuit was filed, the governor’s order forbade customers from sitting at the bar and limited restaurant capacity to 60 percent, and Mindy Tindle, the owner, worried about the future of her business.
+Trindy’s, a restaurant and bar in Georgetown, Kentucky, had the capacity to seat 60 guests, 11 of those seats being at the bar.
+At one point during the COVID-19 pandemic, Governor Andy Beshear’s order forbade customers from sitting at the bar and limited restaurant capacity to 60%, and Mindy Tindle, the owner, worried about the future of her business.

 During times of economic uncertainty, local restaurants should not have been forced to operate in a constant state of panic, worried that they could be fined or shut down at a moment’s notice.

-Trindy’s, Goodwood Brewing Company, and Dundee Tavern, owned by Alan Hincks, challenged the governor’s application of emergency orders, which expired under the terms of the laws passed by Kentucky’s General Assembly.
-All three businesses are represented by Pacific Legal Foundation free of charge.
+Trindy’s, Goodwood Brewing Company, and Dundee Tavern, owned by Alan Hincks, challenged the governor’s use of emergency orders—which had expired under the terms of the new emergency-powers laws passed by Kentucky’s General Assembly—in their own lawsuit.
+All three businesses were represented by Pacific Legal Foundation free of charge.

 In the concurrent lawsuit between the Kentucky attorney general and the governor, the Kentucky Supreme Court ultimately concluded that the governor had overreached and did not have the authority to govern by emergency decree essentially unchecked.
 This upheld the General Assembly’s reforms to emergency powers and ensures that governors will not be able to wield unchecked power in future emergencies.